hww/hww.github.io/projects/crazy_claw_emojis/index.md

-# CRAZY CLAW the Emojis
+# Crazy Claw the Emojis

 This was the third game developed for RocketAmusements ticket redemption and merchandiser game cabinet.